 The town is also home to dozens of Buddhist monasteries, maintained by various Buddhist countries.
 An increasing number of people visit Bodh Gaya each year.

 Gaya airport, 12 kilometers (7 miles) away, has infrequent direct flights from Kolkata.
 If you're coming from other major Indian cities, the nearest airport is in Patna, 140 kilometers (87 miles) away.
-From Patna, it's a three to four hour drive.
+From Patna, it's a three to four-hour drive.

-Alternatively, Bodh Gaya can be easily reached by train.
+Bodh Gaya can be easily reached by train.
 The nearest railway station is Gaya, which is well connected with Patna, Varanasi, New Delhi, Kolkata, Puri, and other places in Bihar.
 The journey from Patna by train is about two and a half hours.

 Bodh Gaya can also be visited as part of a pilgrimage to other Buddhist sites in India.
 Indian Railways operates a special Mahaparinirvan Express Buddhist Tourist Train.

 Another popular option is to travel to Bodh Gaya from Varanasi by car taking under six hours.

 When to Go

 The pilgrimage season starts in Bodh Gaya in September and reaches a peak in January.
 Ideally, the best time to visit weather-wise is between November and February.
 Avoid the monsoon season between June and September.
 The weather gets quite oppressive, followed by heavy rains.
 Summers, from March to May, are very hot.

 However, Bodh Gaya still attracts a large number of devotees during this time for Buddha Jayanti (Buddha's birthday) celebrations, held in late April or May.